…But Probably Shouldn’t.

 Unlike the other shoppers, Burton saw the problem as an opportunity to snag a good house for a discount.

 “I knew how to address [the mold] so, therefore, I wasn’t scared off,” he said.

 Mold seems to be cropping up more often these days, and it is not only because it has been a rainy year.
 Experts say mold is not more prevalent these days; instead, we are more aware of it.
 The way new homes are built may not be helping matters.
 New energy-efficient homes tend to be conducive to mold growth because of their tightness, which restricts air movement.

 “They’re too green,” said Nelson Barnes Jr., a mold remediation expert in the Washington area.
 “Houses need to breathe.”

 Still, experts say that finding mold need not be panic-inducing.
-Understanding what it is, what causes it, how to address it and how to prevent mold, they say, can help homeowners ensure that their home’s environment is healthy.
+Understanding what it is, what causes it, and how to address it can help homeowners prevent mold and ensure that their home’s environment is healthy.